Fiserv/identity-and-access-management/docs/ciam-mfa/FIDO2/Authenticate/initiate-FIDO2-Device-auth.md

 ## Step 4:  Validate assertion

-- Validate assertion is last step of resgitration.
+- Validate assertion is last step of authentication.
+In this step assertion gets validated with server to verify if the same registered user is trying to login.

+- Once the user is validated at step 3, an assertion object gets created by browser side script.

-- Validation step required API call with below payload.
+- Validation assertion is an API call with below payload.

-- *authId* recived in Initiate device registration.
+- *authId* recieved in initiate device authentication.

-- *assertion* created during Create a passkey.
+- *assertion* created during create a passkey step.

-- *Origin* is name of the site.
+- *Origin* is name of the site from where the cilent is requesting.

-- The assertion property passed in the attestation JSON from the browser.
-The JSON looks like this:
+- The assertion is the JSON object and the JSON looks like this:

 <!--